 The world of business is becoming more complicated.
 Today more than ever, sales professionals need to be business savvy.
 Selling is no longer an activities-based role – it’s a thinking role.
 The old numbers game (X number of dials generates Y number of appointments that develop Z number of opportunities that results in $X in sales) has been replaced with a more strategic, business-oriented job.

-Business savvy sales professionals have a competitive edge to winning the trust of today’s buyers.
+Business savvy sales professionals have a competitive edge to win the trust of today’s buyers.
 Here’s why: